Hôtel de Crillon: Ownership

 Until 2005, through Concorde Hotels & Resorts, the Hôtel de Crillon was part of the Société du Louvre (whose shares were listed on the Paris Stock Exchange) and was controlled by the Taittinger family holding company.
 The Starwood Capital Group bought the hotel from the former Taittinger group in 2005.

 On 1 November 2010, Le Figaro reported that a sale was in final negotiations to a Saudi group related to the Saudi Arabian royal family.
 On 23 November 2010, Starwood announced the sale of the hotel to a Saudi Arabian royal family member, Prince Mutaib bin Abdullah bin Abdulaziz Al Saud.

 In December 2013, Rosewood Hotels & Resorts announced that it would manage the property, which reopened on 5 July 2017.

 In literature

-In Earnest Hemingway's The Sun Also Rises (1926), Jake Barnes, the novel's main protagonist, writes letters in the lobby of the Crillon while waiting for his lover, Lady Brett Ashley.
+In Ernest Hemingway's The Sun Also Rises (1926), Jake Barnes, the novel's main protagonist, writes letters in the lobby of the Crillon while waiting for his lover, Lady Brett Ashley.
 Later he enjoys a Jack Rose cocktail at the bar, realizing she has stood him up.
-It is also mentioned in Hemingway's The Snows of Kilimanjaro_(short_story).
+It is also mentioned in Hemingway's The Snows of Kilimanjaro.

+George Orwell's Down and Out in Paris and London described his working in near-slavery conditions as a dishwasher at a Paris restaurant in 1929, later revealed to be the Crillon.

 Jack Maye in Ian McEwan's The Children Act (2014) has a Ne Pas Déranger sign from the Hôtel de Crillon in his office, taken at the end of his honeymoon.